nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 $ kbatch job submit -f my-job.yaml
 ```

-This job will now be run without any direct feedback to the user.
-However if you're interested in checking the status of your job, you can list the running jobs as follows.
+This job will now run without any feedback to the user.
+However if you're interested in checking the status of your job, you can list the recently submitted jobs as follows.

 ```shell
 $ kbatch job list --output table